 Here are FIVE actions that helped me overcome some obstacles during a recent arctic adventure we had here in the Pacific Northwest.

 Breathe – Take the time to think about the situation and then figure out what you can take control of and then act on it.
 Movement is essential!
-If we find ourselves stuck and frozen, the obstacle will eventually just feel bigger and possibly overwhelm us even more.
-So, get moving, even if it’s only to clean out a drawer.
+If we find ourselves stuck and frozen, the obstacle will eventually feel bigger and possibly overwhelm us even more.
+So, get moving, also if it’s only to clean out a drawer.